mephistolist/lockjaw-1.0/README.md

 # lockjaw

-This version has now been deprecated in favor of this newer version.
-Please us it instead:
+This version has now been deprecated in favor of a newer version.
+Please use it instead:

 https://github.com/mephistolist/lockjaw/tree/main